 Understanding the Differences: Trade War and Economic Sanctions

-A trade war can be defined as a situation where countries impose tariffs or other trade barriers on each other as a means of protecting their domestic industries or addressing perceived unfair trade practices.
+A trade war can be defined as a situation where countries impose import tariffs or other trade barriers on each other as a means of protecting their domestic industries or addressing perceived unfair trade practices.
+An import tariff is a type of tax imposed on imported goods, and it is a tax paid by importers.
+These costs are often paid by consumers in the form of higher prices.
+Tariffs are ultimately paid by importers and often passed on to consumers, who end up paying more for goods.
 This often results in a cycle of retaliatory measures, creating a tense environment where countries engage in tariff hikes, import restrictions, and other trade-related disputes.

 On the other hand, economic sanctions refer to restrictions or penalties that one country imposes on another for various reasons, including human rights violations, national security threats, or non-compliance with international norms or agreements.
+A sanction is a deliberate punitive or restrictive measure imposed to induce behavioral change or inflict economic harm.
 Economic sanctions can involve trade embargoes, financial restrictions, travel bans, and other measures aimed at pressuring the targeted country to change its behavior or policies.
+Sanctions can also have significant political consequences, such as increased tensions and potential diplomatic fallout.

 Trade wars and economic sanctions can have significant impacts on global economies.
-In a trade war, the imposition of tariffs and trade barriers can lead to higher prices for imported goods, reduced market access for exporters, and overall economic uncertainty.
+In a trade war, the imposition of import tariffs and trade barriers can lead to higher prices for imported goods, reduced market access for exporters, and overall economic uncertainty.
 This can disrupt supply chains, decrease business investments, and potentially lead to job losses in affected industries.
+These measures can have significant effects on the general public, including increased costs and reduced access to goods.

 Similarly, economic sanctions can also have far-reaching consequences.
 The targeted country may experience a decline in foreign investment, limited access to international financial markets, and reduced trade opportunities.
 Additionally, the population of the targeted country may suffer from decreased access to essential goods and services, as well as potential social and political unrest.